apache/metron/metron-analytics/metron-profiler/README.md

 It is important to note that the Profiler can persist any serializable Object, not just numeric values.
 An alternative to the previous example could take advantage of this.

-Instead of storing the mean of the length, the profile could store a more generic summary of the length.
+Instead of storing the mean of the lengths, the profile could store a statistical summarization of the lengths.
 This summary can then be used at a later time to calculate the mean, min, max, percentiles, or any other sensible metric.
 This provides a much greater degree of flexibility.

 ```
 {